List of guided busways and BRT systems in the United Kingdom: Present systems

+FTR bendy bus routes

+Leeds, unguided, operated by First Leeds from 2007-2012, after the end of FTR services the buses were rebranded Hyperlink and redeployed alongside Yorks on the 72 route between Leeds and Bradford before being replaced by conventional double deckers in 2016.

-FTR bendy bus route Between Acomb and University of York, from 2006-2012 operated by First York.
+York Between Acomb and University of York, from 2006-2012 operated by First York.

-FTR bendy bus route Swansea, South Wales, unguided, operated by First Cymru branded Swansea Metro.
-Services commenced in September 2009 from Morriston Hospital to Singleton Hospital via Morriston, Swansea railway station, the Kingsway, Swansea bus station, the Civic Centre and Swansea University.
+Swansea (Wales), unguided and operated by First Cymru branded Swansea Metro.
+Services started in September 2009 from Morriston Hospital to Singleton Hospital via Morriston, Swansea railway station, the Kingsway, Swansea bus station, the Civic Centre and Swansea University.
 Withdrawn in August 2015 and replaced with standard single deck buses, later in 2015 the two way bus lane was replaced with a conventional one way system in response to high-profile accidents, the 'bendy buses' were returned to service in 2016 as a student shuttle between Swansea University campuses.